alicegodden/fishpi/README.md

 ```
 # Using FishPi with PyCharm IDE

-Make sure you download all files here https://github.com/alicegodden/fishpi/tree/main/files into your working directory in Pycharm, also make sure you have downloaded all the TE sequence fasta files from Zenodo here: https://zenodo.org/records/13911872.
+Make sure you download all files [here](https://github.com/alicegodden/fishpi/tree/main/files) into your working directory in Pycharm.
+To download the required TE sequence files, click [here](https://zenodo.org/record/13911872).

 # How to Use FishPi: